JacquesCarette/BenchmarkingProofAssistants/README.md

 # Acknowledgements

-Panbench started its life as the McMaster CS4ZP6A capstone project.
+Panbench started its life as a McMaster CS4ZP6A capstone project.
 The original development team consisted of:

 - Proyetei Akanda